Individual Project Grants

 Who May Apply

-Individuals who receive an individual project grant are ineligible to re-apply in the next fiscal year.
+Individuals who receive an individual project grant must wait a full year before applying to the program again.

-Individual Project Grants award up to $2,000 to individuals to support their project ideas.
-No cash match is required, however additional outside sources of funded are allowable to supplement the success of the Individual Project.
+Individual Project Grants award up to $2,000 to individuals to support their community-oriented project ideas.
+No cash match is required, however additional outside sources of funding and in-kind support are allowed and encouraged.

 Artist Genres and Project Grant Examples